wesfletch/LargeProject/README.md

         Takes in a track name, searches it in Spotify's database and returns
 	an array of possible matches.
 It returns an array named "tracks" containing
 	the name, ID, artist, preview link, and track link of all the matching tracks.
+	The max array size is set at 10.

         Input json: {artist: "track name"}

          Match response: